 All chains as indicated, should be lubricated daily, and after work so that the oil will adhere to the chain to provide good lubrication.

-Use an aerosol chain lubricant of SAE 90 gear oil.
+Use an aerosol chain lubricant or SAE 90 gear oil.

-NOTE: If your combine was fitted with a maize drive kit, with a chain to drive the header, this too should be lubricated daily.
+Note: If your combine has a maize drive kit, with a chain to drive the header, this too should be lubricated daily.